scipy/scipy-cookbook/docs/index.rst

 This is the "SciPy Cookbook" --- a collection of various user-contributed recipes, which once lived under ``wiki.scipy.org``.
-Note that some are fairly old (2005--2009), and may not be as relevant today.
-If you want to contribute additions/corrections, see the `the SciPy-CookBook repository
+If you have a nice notebook you'd like to add here, or you'd like to make some other edits, please see `the SciPy-CookBook repository
 <https://github.com/scipy/scipy-cookbook/>`__.

 .. include:: items/index.txt